OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 January 2005.md

 ---

 ## Books, Research, and Cultural Commentary

 - For social constructs, observe current global conditions.
+- *Belicena* book has origins in Aryan-type researchers exiled to South America.
+- Velikovsky’s interpretation of plagues is the most accurate account of the war between Atlantis and "Athens" and subsequent catastrophe—excluding Venus.

 ---

 ## Notable Warnings or Predictions